Dasarathan: Cast

+Production

+The film marked the directorial debut of Raja Krishnamurthy who earlier assisted Mani Ratnam.
+He initially planned to make this film in Malayalam with Mohanlal and Thilakan in lead roles but Santosh Sivan insisted to make this in Tamil.
+The film was produced by Mani Ratnam under Aalayam Productions.

 Soundtrack

-Soundtrack was composed by L. Vaidyanathan.
+The soundtrack was composed by L. Vaidyanathan.

 Reception

-Kalki wrote that the director seemed to have been confused whether to make his kind of a film or a Sarathkumar kind of film.
+R. P. R. of Kalki wrote that the director seemed to have been confused whether to make his kind of a film or a Sarathkumar kind of film.